What role does gas play in Germany' energy system?

 Russia and its key gas customers in Europe both insisted initially that gas trading will not be blocked by sanctions or other war-related measures, despite repeated calls from western allies to pull the plug on one of Moscow’s most important sources of income.
 However, Russia’s demand in March that gas shipments be paid in Russian roubles alarmed western importers, as it showed that the Russian government was ready to use natural gas as a tool to influence EU policymakers.
 In a joint G7 statement, leading EU governments said they would not accept a change to existing contracts that stipulate other currencies.

-In the event of a severe gas crisis, so-called “protected customers” will be treated with priority if gas rationing is enforced.
+In the event of a severe gas crisis, so-called “protected customers” would be treated with priority if gas rationing is enforced.
 These include households, small businesses like bakeries, supermarkets, and essential social services, such as hospitals, schools, police stations or food producers.
 Companies with so-called “interruptible contracts“ would be the first to see their gas supply cut if rationing is enforced, followed by gas power plants that are not essential for grid stability.
 Next in line are large industrial customers, which accounted for about 37 percent of the country’s gas demand in 2021.

 However, BNetzA head Müller said there is a wide range of factors at play, depending on the gas cut’s exact circumstances, which makes establishing a clear shutdown schedule beforehand a very challenging task.
 “Unfortunately, it’s not possible to bring all these criteria in a clear-cut order,” he argued.
 Decisions ultimately would have to be taken on a case-by-case basis, “since the situation that prevails will be a rather individual one,” meaning the exact conditions of a gas cut are not previously known.
 Establishing an “abstract cutoff order” would not be possible even if market actors are calling for it to have greater planning security.

 The grid agency warned that even a temporary regional gas supply shortage could have lasting effects on private households.
-As soon as the pressure in a certain region falls below a minimum threshold, hundreds of thousands of gas boilers would automatically switch off and would have to be restarted individually by qualified personnel, BNetzA head Klaus Müller warned.
+As soon as the pressure in a certain region falls below a minimum threshold, hundreds of thousands of gas boilers would automatically switch off and would have to be restarted individually by qualified personnel, BNetzA head Müller warned.
 That’s why his agency would always aim to avoid this scenario by ordering cuts in industrial use.
 Almost half of Germany’s 43 million households are heated with natural gas.

 Production cuts due to gas shortages could also disproportionately affect producers of energy-intensive basic materials like chemicals, steel, fertilisers or glass.
 Some industrial installations would be permanently damaged if they have to be turned off for an extended period of time.
 Company leaders have therefore warned against “dramatic” consequences of a domino effect in supply chains that could set in if their products are no longer available.
 This, they argue, would spread the damage across the economy in a way akin to the Lehman Brothers bank collapse that triggered the 2008 financial crisis.